This post contains affiliate links. Read my disclosure policy here.

 - Cereal - add it to a bowl and pour in your favorite plant-based milk.

-YES!
-It'll stay fresh for 3-4 months if it's properly stored in an airtight container or freezer bag.
+Granola will stay fresh in the freezer for 3-4 months if it's properly stored in an airtight container or freezer bag.
 Thaw it out for 10-20 minutes before serving.

 More Vegan Breakfast Recipes to Enjoy